-Stefan Olson is 15 years old and this is the second windows program he's written.
+Stefan Olson is 16 years old and this is the second windows program he's written.
 He hopes to get a job as a programmer one day in the future (anyone looking for a young programmer??), and has many other windows programs waiting to be written.
-These include: a disk cataloguer (at the time of writing (November 1992) WinCat was is beta test), a windows unarchiver and archiver, a screen capture program with the ability to save the captured picture to .Bmp (anyone got any code to do this??), and icon viewer and editor...
+These include: a disk cataloguer, a windows unarchiver and archiver, a screen capture program with the ability to save the captured picture to .Bmp (anyone got any code to do this??), and icon viewer and editor...
 He has written Resta 2.2, a powerful windows screen saver.